jlaurellax/data_science_portfolio.github.io/_posts/2023-03-12-data-prep-feat-selection-los.md

 # Data Overview and Preparation <a name="data-overview"></a>

-These data preparation steps are included in the Jupyter Notebook for this project [here](https://github.com/jlaurellax/project_notebooks/blob/master/Data%20Preparation%20%26%20Feature%20Selection%20with%20Healthcare%20Data.ipynb).
+The data preparation steps are included in the Jupyter Notebook for this project [here](https://github.com/jlaurellax/project_notebooks/blob/master/Data%20Preparation%20%26%20Feature%20Selection%20with%20Healthcare%20Data.ipynb).

-The initial dataframe presents with 32,000 rows and 221 columns (features).
+The initial dataframe presents with 32,000 rows and 221 columns (features) of various clinical data.
 Through a series of data preparation steps, I arrived at 48 remaining feature columns.
 Performing One Hot Encoding on the categorical variables increased the number of features to 60.
 I then scaled all features to a normalized scale, given that most already consisted of 1/0 values.

-For selecting
+Feature Selection is the process used to select the input variables that are most important to your Machine Learning task.
+It can be a very important addition or at least, consideration, in certain scenarios.
+The potential benefits of Feature Selection are:

+* Improved Model Accuracy - eliminating noise can help true relationships stand out
+* Lower Computational Cost - our model becomes faster to train, and faster to make predictions
+* Explainability - understanding & explaining outputs for stakeholder & customers becomes much easier

+One method for performing Feature Selection is **Recursive Feature Elimination (RFE)**, which is an approach that starts with all input variables, and then iteratively removes those with the weakest relationships with the output variable.

+I applied a variation of RFE called **Recursive Feature Elimination With Cross Validation (RFECV)** whick splits the data into many “chunks” (this is the Cross-Validation piece), and iteratively trains and validates a predictive model (called the "esitmator") on each “chunk” separately.
+The estimator selects the best subset of features by removing 0 to N features, where N is the number of features, using recursive feature elimination, then selecting the best subset based on the cross-validation score of the model.
+Different models (estimators) can be used with this approach, depending on the types of variables and outputs.

+For this project, I used a Random Forest Regressor as the estimator, since the output variable is a continuous numeric variable, and because I chose to retain the outliers.
+Random Forests are generaly less sensitive to outliers which made this a good choice for use as the estimator with the RFECV selector.